Aran-Fey/programming-advice/source/maintainable-code.rst

     play_game()

 This has multiple advantages:

-* Since each character has a list of actions they can perform, the ``action_menu`` function will become a lot simpler.
+* Since each character has a list of actions they can perform, the ``action_menu`` function has become a lot simpler.
-* Healing abilities and health potions have a lot in common -
+* Healing abilities and health potions have a lot in common - the only difference is that using a health potion removes it from the player's inventory.
+The code that's responsible for restoring health is now implemented in ``SelfHealAction`` and used by both healing abilities as well as health potions.

 Improvement #4: Generalize instead of making assumptions